- Why Research

 New York, New York

-Laboratory studies are ongoing to test rational combintation strategies to prevent resistance to targeted therapies.
+- Laboratory studies are ongoing to test rational combination strategies to prevent resistance to targeted therapies.

-Targeted thearpies are at the heart of precision medicine.
+- Targeted therapies are at the heart of precision medicine.
 These studies will lead to more effective combination approaches to improve patient response to these therapies.

 Cancer growth is fueled by mutated or defective proteins that regulate important cellular pathways.
 In a way, tumor cells become "addicted" to the growth-promoting benefits caused by the defects.
 For this reason, targeted therapies have been developed in hopes of preventing tumor growth by blocking the activity of the mutated protein in the pathway.
 This approach, however, has not resulted in substantial clinical benefit in clinical trials.